freedomofpress/securedrop/docs/install.md

 ## Testing the Installation

-### Test connectivity

-* ssh over tor into both servers
-* sudo as root
-* both web interfaces are available over tor
-* OSSEC alert about OSSEC starting after reboot is received.
-* run 'unattended-upgrades' reboot and run again
-* run `uname -r` verify you are booted into grsec kernel
-* `aa-status` shows the apparmor status
-* `iptables-save` shows the current applied iptable rules

-### Test the web application
+### Test the web application and connectivity

+On your Admin Workstation running Tails:

-1. Configure your torrc with the values with app-document-aths, app-ssh-aths, and mon-ssh-aths, and reload your Tor.
+1. Configure your torrc with the values in app-document-aths, app-ssh-aths, and mon-ssh-aths, and reload the Tor service.
+ * The values listed after the .onion addresses allow access to the authenticated Tor hidden services for the App Server, Mon Server, and Admin/Document Interface.
+Only clients who have them configured using the HidServAuth directive in their Tor configuration can access these through Tor.
+ * We have a setup script for Tails that helps you add the values and creates a launcher on the desktop to open the Admin/Document Interface.
+The launcher automatically reloads Tor.
+ * See the 'Download and run the setup scripts' section of [Tails for the Admin and Journalist Workstation](/tails_files/README.md) and follow the instructions.
+2. SSH to both servers over Tor
+ * As an admin running Tails with the proper HidServAuth values in your `/etc/torrc` file, you should be able to SSH directly to the App Server and Monitor Server.
+ * Post-install you can now SSH _only_ over Tor, so use the onion URLs from app-ssh-aths and mon-ssh-aths and the user created during the Ubuntu installation i.e. `ssh admin@m5apx3p7eazqj3fp.onion`.
-2. Make sure the source interface is available, and that you can make a submission.
+3. Make sure the Source Interface is available, and that you can make a submission.
+ * Do this by opening the Tor Browser and navigating to the onion URL from app-source-ths.
+Proceed through the codename generation (copy this down somewhere) and you can submit a message or attach any random unimportant file.
+ * Usage of the Source Interface is covered by our [Source User Manual](/docs/source_user_manual.md).
-3. SSH to the app server, `sudo su`, cd to /var/www/securedrop, and run `./manage.py add_admin` to create a test admin user.
+4. SSH to the App Server, `sudo su`, cd to /var/www/securedrop, and run `./manage.py add_admin` to create the first admin user for yourself.
+Use a strong password that you can remember.
+This user is only relevant to the web application.
+5. Make sure the Source Interface is available, and that you can make a submission.
+ * Do this by opening the Tor Browser and navigating to the onion URL from app-source-ths.
+Proceed through the codename generation (copy this down somewhere) and you can submit a message or attach any random unimportant file.
+ * Usage of the Source Interface is covered by our [Source User Manual](/docs/source_user_manual.md).
-4. Test that you can access the document interface, and that you can log in as the admin user you just created.
+6. Test that you can access the Document Interface, and that you can log in as the admin user you just created.
+ * Open the Tor Browser and navigate to the onion URL from app-document-aths.
+Enter your password and two-factor authentication code to log in.
+ * If you have problems logging in to the Admin/Document Interface, SSH to the App Server and restart the ntp daemon to synchronize the time: `sudo service ntp restart`.
+Also check that your smartphone's time is accurate and set to network time in its device settings.
-5. Test replying to the test submission.
+7. Test replying to the test submission.
+ * While logged in as an admin, you can send a reply to the test source submission you made earlier.
+ * Usage of the Document Interface is covered by our [Journalist User Manual](/docs/journalist_user_manual.md).
-6. Test that the source received the reply.
+8. Test that the source received the reply.
-7. **TODO** More testing...
+ * Within Tor Browser, navigate back to the app-source-ths URL and use your previous test source codename to log in (or reload the page if it's still open) and check that the reply you just made is present.
+9. Remove the test submissions you made prior to putting SecureDrop to real use.
+On the main Document Interface page, select all sources and click 'Delete selected'.

 Once you've tested the installation and verified that everything is working, see [How to Use SecureDrop](/docs/journalist_user_manual.md).

+#### Extra testing

+1. On each server, check that you can execute privileged commands by running `sudo su`.
+2. Run `uname -r` to verify you are booted into Grsecurity kernel.
+The string grsec should be in the output.
+3. On the App Server as root, cd to /var/www/securedrop and run `./manage.py test` to execute our included unit and functional tests.
+ * If the environment is fully functional, each of these will complete with an output of 'OK'.
+If there are any errors, you should [file a GitHub issue](../issues/) or send an e-mail to securedrop@freedom.press.
+4. Check the AppArmor status on each server with `sudo aa-status`.
+On a production instance all profiles should be in enforce mode.
+5. Check the current applied iptables rules with `iptables-save`.
+It should output approximately 50 lines.
+6. You should have received an alert from OSSEC when it first started.